Living Resource

 Single GPU, 12–16GB VRAM, 32–64GB RAM

-Best for: Local testing, lightweight RAG, first agents, edge multimodal, image generation
+Best for: Local testing, lightweight RAG, first agents, edge multimodal, image generation, on-device ASR and TTS

 Watch-outs: Do not expect comfortable 35B+ MoE serving or serious open video production.